 A good number were then scattered across the country and placed in other seminaries, most of them in various seminaries up and down the East Coast of the United States, near to their sponsoring diocese — some were even eventually ordained.
 This went on for a number of years.

-The archbishop of Hartford at the time was Henry Mansell, whose figures prominently in the Pennsylvania grand jury report for his time as bishop of Buffalo when he shipped at least one known homosexual predator priest to Pennsylvania.
+The archbishop of Hartford at the time was Henry Mansell, who figures prominently in the Pennsylvania grand jury report for his time as bishop of Buffalo, when he shipped at least one known homosexual predator priest to Pennsylvania.

 But none of this South American gay seminarian pipeline story was part of the grand jury report.